Oceanduck/Oceanduck.github.io/_posts/2021-05-11-Understanding-Azure-Applications.md

 In OAuth 2.0 (that is what AAD uses ), types of permission sets are called scopes aka permissions.
 A permission is represented as a string value as listed below.

- Dangerous Application Permissions to look for
+Dangerous Application Permissions to review

 - Mail.*
 - mail.Send